Return to The Definitive RCT Reference Guide homepage

 Mechanics are never required for Miniature Golf.

 Using the pincers to move a mechanic to a trouble spot is usually not a good idea, as this breaks radio contact, and he will not proceed to the trouble area until radio contact is re-established (and in the interrum, some other farther away mechanic might get the call instead) {s}.
-Note also that it is important for Mechanics to have a non-confusing pathway choice to reach the ride, because unlike Guests, they can inapropriately choose to use ride exit and entrance paths when making a bee-line to their assignment.
+Note also that it is important for Mechanics to have a non-confusing pathway choice to reach the ride, because unlike Guests, they can inapropriately choose to use an entrance path when making a bee-line to their assignment, and then have to backtrack.

 Cost = $45 per month